twentyTwo/vsc-ext-coding-time-tracker/README.md

 1. In the summary view, locate the search form
 2. Select a date range using the date pickers
+3. Filter by project and/or branch:
-3. Optionally choose a specific project from the dropdown
+   - Choose a specific project to see all its branches
+   - Select a branch to see time data for that specific branch
+   - The branch dropdown automatically updates to show only branches from the selected project
 4. Click "Search" to apply filters
 5. Use "Reset" to clear all filters and refresh the view

+The charts and visualizations will automatically update to reflect your selected project and branch filters.

 ### Configuration Options